 During the late summer of 2016, the band decided to record a music video for their top single ‘Sun Of All’ which they released shortly after.
 The band gained a lot of attention online and more show opportunities started to rake in.
 However, no labels were interested as of yet, but the band pushed on and Niklas started to write on their next EP which is known today as ‘Redfog’.

-In early 2019, the band landed their first booking agency, Avocado Booking who set the band up on their first ever tour supporting Rivers Of Nihil alongside Black Crown Initiate and MOL for the fall of 2019.
+In early 2019, the band landed their first booking agency, Avocado Booking set the band on their first-ever tour supporting Rivers Of Nihil alongside Black Crown Initiate and MOL for the fall of 2019.

-The band finished the tour and headed back home to finish and finalize the new album ‘Nija’.
-Orbit Culture released another single from the album called ‘Rebirth’ continuing the story and concept of ‘Nensha’.
-The band then released their highly praised track ‘The Shadowing’ in late March capping off the trilogy.
+The band finished the tour and returned home to finalize the new album ‘Nija’.
+Orbit Culture released another single from the album called ‘Rebirth’, continuing the story and concept of ‘Nensha’.
+The band released their highly praised track ‘The Shadowing’ in late March capping off the trilogy.

 In between March and April, like many other bands, the band was forced to cancel all of their upcoming shows of 2020 due to the pandemic of COVID-19.
 The new album ‘Nija’, originally planned for a May release, got postponed to August 7th, 2020.
 With the free time given during the pandemic, the band started to work on a new music video and single to accompany the release of the album, which later came to be known as the heavy-hitting track ‘Open Eye’.